RadicalLedger/did-siop-lib/README.md

 To build a custom resolver to use with DID-SIOP, derive your custom resolver from [DidResolver](https://github.com/RadicalLedger/did-siop-lib/blob/dev/src/core/Identity/Resolvers/did_resolver_base.ts) and override the __resolveDidDocumet__ appropriately.

+#### Working with Resolvers ####
+Default behavior of this library does not need any Resolvers to be specified.
+In absence of an external Resolver, library uses __UniversalDidResolver__ which relies on https://dev.uniresolver.io/ (Please note, availability of https://dev.uniresolver.io/ is not consistent and do not advise to use it in live applications).

+At the time of creating a __RP__ or __Provider__ instance, along with the DID, it is possible to specify an array of Resolvers that should be used to resolve the given DID.
+These resolvers must be derived from DidResolver baseclass.
+Once specified a set of resolvers at the time of creating RP or Provider instance, subsequent requirements of DID resolutions in that instance will use the provided resolvers.
+In addition to this, it is possible to specify an array of resolvers in following methods which overrised the instance level resolver list.

+- RP:validateResponse
+- RP:validateResponseWithVPData
+- Provider:validateRequest

 #### Crypto Suites ####
 When using/building a resolver, the library provide the option of specifying a __Crypto Suite__ to be used in resolving DIDs.
 Relevant Crypto Suite can be passed as an argument when constructing the DIDResolver.
 ```js